R3xDD/R3xD-QuizApp/README.md

 # R3xD-QuizApp
-This is a QUIZAPP using Javascript
+This is a QUIZAPP using Javascript And Tailwind CSS